 Primary Stage (Grades I –V)

-The primary school years encourage and motivate young minds to become self-confident, self-reliant and self-disciplined through a variety of curricular and co-curricular programmes.
+The Primary School years encourage and motivate young minds to become self-confident, self-reliant and self-disciplined through a variety of curricular and co-curricular activities.

 In addition to academics, exciting, fun-filled opportunities, activities and events encourage children to speak and perform at assemblies, concerts, drama productions, and thus gain confidence in their ability to communicate to a wider audience.